 Set up a time and location for pickup – Although the feature seemed interesting to the four participants, there was hesitation in actually using it.

 With this project being a design for a full system, it would have been helpful to finalize my research plan before conducting user research.
-Although the research methodologies conducted were helpful in guiding the design process, it would have beneficial to gather qualitative data through user interviews.
+Although the research activities conducted were helpful in guiding the design process, it would have beneficial to gather additional qualitative data through user interviews.

-With the user-centered design process being iterative, I would like to test the high-fidelity mockups with 3-4 participants for each persona.
+With the user-centered design process being iterative, I would like to test a high-fidelity prototype with 3-4 participants for each persona.
 This will be incredibly helpful to gather data from the full spectrum of future Gifted users.